The Best Kettlebell HIIT Workouts and Routines with PDF

 • Pause and then uncurl your torso to return to the start.
 That’s one rep.

-5. Kettlebell Front Squat to Press
+5. Front Squat to Press

 kettlebell hiit exercises

-2. Brace your core, inhale and perform a squat.
+2. Brace your core, inhale, and perform a squat.

 3. Once you return from the squat, press the weight up until your arms are extended overhead.